-- Teach the baptized the Lord’s Prayer, the Creed and the Ten Commandments,
+Teach the baptized the Lord’s Prayer, the Creed and the Ten Commandments

-- Place in their hands the Holy Scripture,
+Place in their hands the Holy Scripture

-- And nurture them in faith and prayer.
+Nurture them in faith and prayer

-In these classes, the students read and study passages of Scripture to help them understand what Holy Communion is.
+The First Communion Class prepares fourth graders to begin receiving Holy Communion.
+The class, taught by Pastor Joanne, teaches the students read and study passages of Scripture to help them understand what Holy Communion is.
 The youth take part in activities that will help them grow in their appreciation of Holy Communion and the gift of love Jesus gives us in this sacrament.